Why is my water meter being replaced?

 It depends.
-Once an accurate meter is installed, you may become aware of your actual water use.
+Once your aged water meter is replaced, you may become aware of your actual water use.
 This could be reflected by an increase which can adjust as you become more water wise.

-These new meters have already detected leaks in a residence, which would lead to higher water use and a higher bill.
+These new meters have already detected leaks in a residence, which would have led to higher water use and a higher bill.
 Faster leak identification will result in reduced water costs.

 How do I know the meter is reading accurately?

 The water meters are factory tested and exceed the standards for accuracy set forth by the American Water Works Association.

 According to the Wold Health Organization: “To date, the only health effect from RF fields identified in scientific reviews has been related to an increase in body temperature (> 1C°) from exposure at very high field intensity found only in certain industrial facilities, such as RF heaters.
 The levels of RF exposure from base stations and wireless networks are so low that the temperature increase is insignificant and does not affect human health.”